andreaspe76/Portfolio-_Project_1/README.md

 </p>

-- __Header section__
+- __Header__

-   - The header section consists of a small paragraph that serves as an intro to Pollutri and an image of the landscape outside the village.
+   - The header consists of a small paragraph that serves as an intro to Pollutri and an image of the landscape outside the village.

 <img src="assets/readme-images/header.png">